Marti Anderson (politician)

 Marti Anderson (born 1951) is an American politician.
 A Democrat, she served as the representative from the 36th District in the Iowa House of Representatives from 2013 to 2023.

 Early life

 Anderson was born in 1951 in Des Moines, Iowa.
-She attended St. Joseph Academy and she has a bachelors of arts degree in social work from the University of Northern Iowa and a M.S.W. from the University of Iowa.
+She attended St. Joseph Academy and she earned a B.A. degree in social work from the University of Northern Iowa and an M.S.W. from the University of Iowa.